Located in - leeds

 If you are planning a pregnancy, you may benefit from meeting with a member of our team to discuss the following:

-whether treatment will be beneficial during pregnancy and postnatally
+- whether treatment will be beneficial during pregnancy and after birth

 Preconception counselling takes place at the Perinatal Mental Health Service at The Mount.
 In most cases a single 90 minute appointment is sufficient, sometimes a follow up appointment is arranged to discuss things further.

 The preconception counselling clinic provides consultation, information and advice, not ongoing care.
 Referral to our service for treatment may be one of our recommendations should you become pregnant.

 You may wish to bring your partner to the appointment to involve them in understanding risks and treatment decisions.

 With your consent we usually send a copy of the clinic letter to your GP and other relevant professionals involved in your care.
 They will then be aware of the recommendations and your wishes regarding treatment when you are trying to conceive or become pregnant.
 You will be offered a copy of any letters sent.